hashicorp/design-system/website/docs/components/alert/partials/code/showcase.md

 </Hds::Alert>

 <Hds::Alert @type="inline" @color="success" as |A|>
-  <A.Title>Multiple lines of description using more than one 'description' contextual component</A.Title>
+  <A.Title>Multiple lines of description using more than one `description` contextual component</A.Title>
   <A.Description>This is the first line of description, yielded to a
     <code>A.Description</code>
     contextual component.</A.Description>